His Majesty's Naval Service: Naval Careers Service

 The Naval Careers Service is the recruiting arm of the Naval Service.
-It is manned by former Royal Navy and Royal Marine personnel who are typically based at Armed Forces Careers Offices.
+It is crewed by former Royal Navy and Royal Marine personnel who are typically based at Armed Forces Careers Offices.
 It is the smallest component of the Naval Service, comprising fewer than 200 personnel.

 In support of the Naval Service

 Marine Services, U.K.

 Marine Services enables Royal Navy and Royal Fleet Auxiliary Ships, including the United Kingdom's Strategic Nuclear Deterrent, to either move in or out of port for operational deployment and training exercises around the world.
 The service operates a large assortment of vessels including tugs and pilot boats as well as transporting stores, liquid and munitions and providing passenger transfer services to and from ships for officers and crew.
 Serco Denholm took over Marine Services to the Naval Service from the now disbanded Royal Maritime Auxiliary Service in 2008.
 In late 2009 Serco bought out Denholm's share, with the service now being known as Serco Marine Services.
 In 2025, Serco won a renewal of the contract to continue services for the Naval Service until 2035.